The Big Picture…

 Linear Economy and Goods-dominant logic

 Goods-dominant logic is a lens onto what happens with value in our economy.
-It takes a very linear view where value is created, exchanged and destroyed.
+Logic, in this sense, means a way of thinking and acting.
+It takes a linear view, where value is created, exchanged and destroyed.

 Next, let’s look at how value changes if we are in a Circular Economy using the same goods-dominant logic lens.